oddbytes/adventofcode/README.md

 # adventofcode2019

-My TS solutions to adventfcode.cpm 2019
+My TS solutions to adventfcode.com 2019
+Not the best, for sure!